javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 ### Submission File Actions

-When clicking on listing files for a submission the data and document files are listed.
+When clicking on listing files, for a submission the data and document files are listed.
 This new table provides the following actions:

 __List Import Issues__: